Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-30-building-a-ray-tracer-part-3-intersection-galore.md

 {: file="sphere.h" }

 ### Implementing the sphere intersect method
-Now for the special version of the `intersect` function which describes the intersection between a ray and a sphere.
-Lo and behold, we have a nice equation to describe a sphere with a radius $r$ centered at the origin as well:
+Now for the special version of the ray/sphere `intersect` function.
+Lo and behold, there exists an equation to describe a sphere with a radius $r$ centered at the origin:

 $$ P^2 = r^2 $$

 This states that any point $P$ is on the sphere's surface if the equation holds.
-Moreover, the point is *inside* the sphere if $P^2 \lt r^2$ and the point is *outside* the sphere if $P^2 \gt r^2$.
+The point is *inside* the sphere if $P^2 \lt r^2$ and the point is *outside* the sphere if $P^2 \gt r^2$.

 However, the sphere isn't necessarily located at the origin but at any point $C$, so we need to update the formula a bit: